Corporate deli hamper

-For trade stands, posted thank-yous and conference welcomes, printed food packaging puts your logo on the jar, pack or pouch a recipient actually opens.
-This range covers single branded grocery items: honey, jam, condiments, cold-pressed oils, coffee, tea and snack pots, each carrying a custom food-safe label on a producer-filled product.
-You choose the edible and the artwork, while we handle printed food packaging that survives a mailer and ships to one desk or a full list.
+For trade stands, posted thank-yous and conference welcomes, a corporate deli hamper gathers gourmet groceries a recipient actually opens: honey, jam, condiments, cold-pressed oils, coffee, tea and snack pots, each on a producer-filled line.
+You choose the edibles and the artwork, while we build a branded printed deli hamper that survives a mailer and ships to one desk or a full list.

 • Price, low to high